Farmers to access new funds through the Animal Health and Welfare Pathway

 Step 3: Disease eradication control programmes

-From 2024, a financial support package will be available to farmers to help prevent and reduce priority diseases.
+From 19 June 2024, eligible farmers can claim an additional financial support package to help prevent and reduce priority diseases.

 Step 4: Payment-by-results